gatapia/jish/README.md

     Inline Commands

     jish.assembly:
     	Loads an assembly into the Jish 'context'.
-You can not jish.create(<typeNames>) types from this assembly.
+You can now jish.create(<typeNames>) types from this assembly.
-    	Arguments: (assemblyFileName)
+    	Arguments: (assemblyFileNameOrAssemblyName)

     jish.create:
     	Creates and instance of any type (including static classes).
 If the